Stochastic Neural Network Symmetrisation in Markov Categories: Introduction

-The requirement of obtaining a full left adjoint is quite strong, and in fact not necessary to obtain a bijection of the form \eqref{eq:symmetrisation-procedure-intro-3}.
-In Theorem \ref{thm:partial-left-adjoint-existence}, we provide a weaker condition that is sufficient and more convenient for practical purposes.
-We also show in Theorem \ref{thm:topstoch-has-orbits} that this condition is satisfied for all groups and actions when $\C$ is the Markov category of topological spaces and continuous Markov kernels, which seems adequate for many applications.
-In practice, it is also readily satisfied for many other groups of interest in other contexts, as we demonstrate through various examples.
-In Section \ref{sec:comparison-with-existing-methods}, we show that the existing methods for deterministic symmetrisation mentioned above can all be recovered as instances of this approach for specific choices of $\C$.
-In addition, by instantiating the procedure differently, we obtain for free a novel methodology for stochastic symmetrisation.
-We apply this procedure to obtain the stochastically equivariant subcomponent required by \cite{kim2023learning}, and show that this improves its empirical performance on a synthetic numerical example.
+A full left adjoint $\Ext_\varphi$ is more than we require here: to obtain a bijection of the form \eqref{eq:symmetrisation-procedure-intro-3}, we in fact only need to construct the composite functor $\Ext_\varphi \Res_\varphi$.
+In Theorem \ref{thm:partial-left-adjoint-existence}, we provide a sufficient condition that allows us to do so.
+We also show in Theorem \ref{thm:topstoch-has-orbits} that this condition is always satisfied when $\C$ is the Markov category of topological spaces and continuous Markov kernels, which seems more than adequate for most applications in machine learning.
+In practice, it is also readily satisfied for many other groups of interest in other contexts, as we demonstrate with various examples throughout.
+In Section \ref{sec:concrete-instantiation}, we then show that the existing symmetrisation methods mentioned above can all be recovered as instances of this approach for specific choices of $\C$ and $\varphi$, in some cases when combined with a further \emph{expectation} step that ensures the result is always deterministic (see Section \ref{sec:deterministic-symmetrisation}).
+Our framework thereby shows these methods all ``come from'' a common underlying principle based on \eqref{eq:symmetrisation-procedure-intro-3}.